 In addition to properly managing your stress, getting the right amount of sleep can affect your cardiovascular health.
 For example, individuals with less stress have better control of their blood pressure.

 Not only can a lack of sleep leave individuals more irritable, but it can also influence a variety of issues that we will discuss today - problems that will ultimately impact one’s stress level.
-Bottom line: more sleep, less stress.
+The bottom line is that more sleep means less stress.

 Improves Attention Span